web-fejlesztes/programming-starter-pack/lectures/java/classes-and-objects/classes/README.md

 }
 ```

+#### What is the difference between a class and an instance of a class?

+In simple terms, if a class is like a blueprint, an instance is like one of the houses built from that blueprint.
+The
+blueprint (class) can be used to create many houses (instances), and while they all follow the same design, each house
+can have its own unique characteristics.

 ## Next step

 In this case, the `Book` class and their instances don't have any attributes like title, author, and price.